Enrique Treviño, Ph. D.

 About Me

-I am an associate professor of Mathematics at Lake Forest College.
-I started working as an Assistant Professor in 2013 and was promoted in 2018.
+I am a Professor of Mathematics at Lake Forest College.
+I started working as an Assistant Professor in 2013 and was promoted to Associate Professor in 2018.
+I was promoted to Professor in 2024.
 I got a baccalaureate of Science degree in Mathematics from the University of Texas at El Paso (UTEP) in 2006.
 I completed my PhD in Mathematics at Dartmouth College in June 2011, working with Carl Pomerance.
 My main research interest is Number Theory.
 My dissertation is titled Numerically Explicit Estimates for Character Sums; it involves a blend of analytic number theory and some serious computing.
 I continue to be interested in these kinds of problems, such as estimating the least quadratic non-residue, the least inert prime in a real quadratic field, and other concrete inequalities.
 Besides my interest in number theory, I also write recreational mathematics papers.

 I am very fond of mathematical competitions such as the Mathematical Olympiad.
+Currently, I am co-editor in chief of the United States of America Mathematical Olympiad (since 2022).
 I have been involved either as student or as a teacher in the Olympiad since the year 2000.
 Since 2015, I have been a member of the Mexican Mathematical Olympiad Committee.
 My love for problem solving extends to other competitions such as the Putnam, and to problem solving publications (such as The Riddler in FiveThirtyEight and the problem section in mathematics journals.)

-My current editorial duties are: I am an associate editor of the College Mathematics Journal and of the Boletín de la Sociedad Matemática Mexicana.
-I am also co-editor in chief of the United States Mathematical Olympiad.
+My current editorial duties are: I am an associate editor of the College Mathematics Journal and of the Boletín de la Sociedad Matemática Mexicana, and as mentioned above, I am co-editor in chief of the United States Mathematical Olympiad.

 Curriculum Vitae and other materials